-So often we never know the history of the dogs we take into our care.
+So often we never know the history of the dogs that come into Old Dog Haven care.
 Faline is one of those, a mystery.
 People ask: How did such a petite, pretty dog end up “stray”?

 Faline’s people are allowing her to take the time she needs to feel comfortable and safe in their home.
 They are seeing small signs of improvement, signs that she is learning to trust she is safe and loved.
 It helps that Faline sees the other dogs in her Final Refuge home are confident and happy.
 So often a new dog can learn from established dogs in a home by following their cues.

 Thanks to donations to ODH, Faline had a thorough intake exam which had to be done in two appointments so that she wasn’t overwhelmed.
 She’s now had a dental and seven rotting teeth were pulled.
 As a result, Faline is eating well and she’s gained the weight she needed to gain.
 Physically, she’s doing well and with more patience and good care we hope to get her emotionally well too.